Tobi-De/leerming/README.md

 1. **Text Extraction:** Uploaded documents, regardless of their original format, undergo automated text extraction, transforming the content into a common text format.

-2. **Text Segmentation and Storage:** Extracted text is further divided into manageable chunks, which are then embedded and stored in the database using pgvector.
+2. **Text Segmentation and Storage:** The extracted text is divided into smaller, manageable chunks.
+For each chunk, we generate embeddings using OpenAI's models.
+These embeddings, along with the original text content, are then stored in a PostgreSQL database equipped with pgvector.
 This step is executed by a dedicated worker process.

 3. **Key Question as Focal Point:** Users provide a key question that serve as a central topic for generating flashcards.
 Additionally, users select one of their uploaded documents.

 4. **Chunk Matching with L2Distance:** Leerming identifies document chunks that are closest to the user's key question using L2Distance, ensuring the relevance of the generated flashcards.

 5. **Prompt Generation with Language Models (LLM):** Using the key question and the identified document chunks, Leerming generates an LLM prompt.
-This prompt is then sent to Language Models (LLM) for card creation.
+This prompt is then sent to Language Models (LLM) to generate flashcards.

 ## Local Development Setup